-- 94. The Plan seeks to conserve, restore and enhance nationally and locally important habitats (including trees) and wildlife, as well as the nature conservation of the parish more generally.
+- 94. The Plan seeks to conserve, restore and enhance nationally and locally important habitats (including trees) and wildlife, as well as the nature conservation of the Parish more generally.
 All new developments, large and small, are encouraged to consider how they can contribute to enhancing nature conservation.
 An approach that is supported by local and national planning policies. - 95.
 Special mention here should be made to the Biodiversity Net Gain.
 The 2021 Environment Act introduces a mandatory requirement for Biodiversity Net Gain in the planning system, to ensure that new developments enhance biodiversity and create new green spaces for local communities to enjoy, with a with a minimum 10% Biodiversity Net Gain to be a mandatory requirement to be delivered by new development from November 2023 onwards.
-The priority in Sheffield will be to deliver this mandatory requirement on site, however offsite will be allowed where onsite may not be feasible, although this would be prioritised to be as close as possible to the development site wherever feasible.
-The delivery of Biodiversity Net Gain in Sheffield and the wider South Yorkshire will be focused on the 'Local Nature Recovery Strategy (LNRS)/Nature Recovery Strategy (NRN)9. - 96.
+The priority in Sheffield will be to deliver this mandatory requirement on site, however, offsite delivery will be allowed in special circumstances where onsite may not be feasible. - 96.
 The Plan and associated Ecclesfield Design Codes contains many actions and proposals aimed at improving nature conservation and biodiversity more generally.
 These include Policy E1: Green Belt and Sections 4.4 Tree Planting and Green Infrastructure, 4.6 Hedgehog Habitat and Biodiversity and 4.7 Sustainable Design and Climate Resilience in the Ecclesfield Design Codes just to name a few good examples.